 The only suggestion I would make is if you have a short neck or a large bust, definitely stay away, as they will only make you look heavy, bulky, and short.

 The other thing I’m wondering is, maybe you are just worrying too much about your neck?
 It’s easy to get fixated on an aging body part.
 Why not show your neck?
 Did you know that covering up so much can make you look older?
 A little bit of skin is youthful.

 Have you tried a cowl neck sweater?

-It puts the emphasis on your chest instead of your neck.
+It emphasizes your chest instead of your neck.
 I think cashmere cowl neck sweaters look really pretty on mature women because they are soft and inviting.
 So think about getting one!
 That’s a good solution.